magenta-aps/rm-midtlink/sites/all/modules/forward/README.txt

 are fully themeable.
 Forward links generated into the node inline links render array are not directly themeable; to override these links you can write a preprocess_node function.
-However, the ability to provide a custom icon and and any text for the links should make this unnecessary for most use cases.
+However, the ability to provide a custom icon and any text for the links via the Forward configuration page should make this unnecessary for most use cases.

 TEMPLATES